pabloiyu/pabloiyu.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 My name is Pablo Iyu Guerrero.
-I work as an AI Engineer at Aleph Alpha.
-I graduated in Summer of 2024 from my Master's in Computational Physics from the University of Edinburgh.
+I'm an Inference AI Engineer at Aleph Alpha, where I build high‑throughput inference systems and bring new research ideas into production.
+I earned a Master’s in Computational Physics from the University of Edinburgh in the summer of 2024.